Greeks shocked as broadcaster is shut to save money

 PASOK linked ERT's closure with a demand by the troika for 2,000 layoffs in the state sector by August, and called for an immediate meeting of party leaders.

-"PASOK is in favor of brave, substantial state reforms," it said.
+"PASOK is in favour of brave, substantial state reforms," it said.
 "It is, however, against fleeting and dangerous moves that are aimed to impress."

 (Additional reporting by John Kolesidis and Harry Papachristou; Editing by Deepa Babington)